 Yes, you can sell your rights.
 You will need log into the platform and trade out of the position accordingly.

-You will be able to trade the rights between the Ex-Date on 28 October to the IG deadline date, which is still to be confirmed.
+You will be able to trade the rights between the Ex-Date on 28 October to the IG deadline date on 6 November at 4pm UK time.

 What happens if I hold a long position, not elected to take up my rights and do nothing?